skunight/nestjs-redis/README.md

 export class AppModule {}
 ```

-Config looks like this for ClusterModule
+Config looks like this for RedisClusterModule

 ```typescript
 export default {